 The Bronte Creek Community design sheets have been used to assist with the analysis of the proposed development of the 407 West Employment Area.
-The proposed 407 West Employment Area and the external contributors (Tremaine Neighbourhood and the Old Bronte Road properties) that contribute to the Colonel William Parkway collect from a total area of 202.6 ha and an equivalent population of 19,131 people with a combined wastewater flow of approximately 194 L/s at the Colonel William Parkway and Dundas Street West manhole and 223 L/s at the south limit of the Bronte Creek Community.
+The proposed 407 West Employment Area and the external contributors (Tremaine Neighbourhood and the Old Bronte Road properties) that contribute to the Colonel William Parkway collect from a total area of 206 ha and an equivalent population of 18,869 people with a combined wastewater flow of approximately 197 L/s at the Colonel William Parkway and Dundas Street West manhole and 225 L/s at the south limit of the Bronte Creek Community.
 In contrast, the Bronte Creek Community analysis completed by Stantec shows a total flow contribution of approximately 180 L/s at the Colonel William Parkway and Dundas Street West manhole and 210 L/s at the south limit of the Bronte Creek Community.
-This does represent an increase of approximately 14 L/s at the Colonel William Parkway and Dundas Street West manhole and 210 L/s at the Colonel William Parkway and Dundas Street West manhole and 210 L/s at the colonel William Parkway and Dundas Street West manhole and 210 L/s at the south limit of the Bronte Creek Community.
-This does represent an increase of approximately 14 L/s at the Colonel William Parkway and Dundas Street West manhole, and 13 L/s at the south limit of the Bronte Creek Community; however, at no point is the capacity of any leg of sewer greater than 75%.
+This does represent an increase of approximately 17 L/s at the Colonel William Parkway and Dundas Street West manhole, and 15 L/s at the south limit of the Bronte Creek Community; however, at no point is the capacity of any leg of sewer greater than 75%.
 It should also be noted that the wastewater generation values used for both the Tremaine Subdivision and the 407 West Employment Area are the highest values possible.
-This wastewater analysis is a worst-case scenario.
+This wastewater analysis is truly a worst-case scenario.